-Digital Catapult has engaged with a large number of research groups from universities around the UK working within our focus areas.
+Digital Catapult engages with a large number of UK universities working within our technology layers.
+Digital Catapult also collaborates on R&D projects to accelerate the commercialisation of research and amplifying the impact to the economy, reinforcing the connection with the research community.
+One of the strongest new academic initiatives in recent years has been to train groups of PhD students at centres that have a critical mass of talented academics in deeply specialised areas.
+These “Centres for Doctoral Training” (CDTs) many of them interdisciplinary, are training the next generations of people with some of the most in-demand and valuable skills, such as data scientists and experts in games and gamification.
+We have partnered with a number of CDTs whose research themes will fuel the next breakthroughs in data sharing.
 See the overview of our university engagement for the broad view, as well as the specific partnerships listed here.
-One of the strongest new academic initiatives in recent years has been to train groups of PhD students in groups of 10-15 per year at centres that have a critical mass of talented academics in deeply specialised areas.
-These “Centres for Doctoral Training” (CDTs) many of them interdisciplinary, are training the next generations of people with some of the most in-demand and valuable skills, such as data scientists, web scientists, experts in games and gamification.
-We have partnered with a number of CDTs whose research themes will fuel the next breakthroughs in data sharing.
-We have connections with specific students as well as the centres as a whole.
-As well as the CDTs, in 2015 the Research Councils funded six major new Digital Economy Hubs at universities, each to provide a critical mass of R&D expertise within a different aspect of the digital economy.

 Find out more: The UK Regions Digital Research Facility DE Hub